hardhatdigital/rails-security-audit/README.md

 ### 4. Forceful browsing
 > Authorisation checks should be performed on the server to allow or restrict access to application data and functionality.

-* implement authorization with [Cancancan](https://github.com/CanCanCommunity/cancancan) / [Pundit](https://github.com/elabs/pundit), and have a test to ensure that only the content can only be accessed by the right user.
+* Implement authorization with [Cancancan](https://github.com/CanCanCommunity/cancancan) / [Pundit](https://github.com/elabs/pundit), and test to ensure that each user type can only access the correct content.
-* Query the user's access rights when querying for content
+* Query the user's access rights when querying for content.
-* Avoid using params for render
+* Avoid using user-supplied data (like `params`) to determine which page to render:
 ```ruby
 def show
   render params[:view]